 }

-Step 3: Disable any path normalization redirects
+Step 3: Disable path-normalization redirects on the ads.txt path

 If your host 301s case or trailing-slash variants, exempt ads.txt.
 On Netlify, _redirects: